- Write a Dockerfile to build an image that stores your Prefect flow code.

 locally with

-. - Docker Desktop installed on your machine.
+prefect server start. - Docker Desktop installed on your machine.

 Write a Dockerfile

-Make a clean directory to work from, calledprefect-docker-guide
+Make a clean directory to work from, calledprefect-docker-guide.

-and put your flow script
+flows and put your flow script

 from the Deployments guide in it.